-The Regents of the University of California and the University of Vienna, which we collectively refer to as UC/Vienna, co-own a worldwide patent portfolio with Dr. Emanuelle Charpentier that covers an engineered CRISPR/Cas9 system for, among other things, cleaving or editing DNA and altering gene product expression, in non-bacterial organisms, including humans.
+The Regents of the University of California and the University of Vienna, which we collectively refer to as UC/Vienna, co-own a worldwide patent portfolio with Dr. Emanuelle Charpentier that covers methods of use and compositions relating to engineered CRISPR/Cas9 system for, among other things, cleaving or editing DNA and altering gene product expression, in non-bacterial organisms, including humans.
 We refer to this co-owned worldwide patent portfolio as the UC/Vienna/Charpentier patent application.
 The earliest claimed priority date for this patent family is May 25, 2012.
 Any patents that ultimately issue from this family and are appropriately maintained will expire in or after 2033.

 Caribou entered into an exclusive, worldwide license in all fields, with the right to sublicense, for this patent family with UC/Vienna in April 2013 under UC/Vienna ownership rights.
 Caribou's license remains in effect for the life of the last-to-expire patent or last-to-be-abandoned patent application licensed, whichever is later.
 Through our license agreement with Caribou, we have an exclusive sublicense to UC/Vienna's interest in this foundational CRISPR/Cas9 patent family for use in human therapeutics, except for anti-fungal and anti-microbial uses.
 In certain jurisdictions outside the United States, such as Canada and countries in the European Union, there are various limitations on or conditions to the ability of one co-owner to use, assign, license or enforce its patent rights without the consent of all other co-owners.
 Accordingly, because we do not yet have Dr. Charpentier's consent to our sublicense from UC/Vienna, we may be subject to these limitations in the applicable foreign jurisdictions.
+In addition, co-owners from whom we do not yet have a license may raise claims surrounding inventorship or ownership of patents that ultimately issue from this patent family, potentially resulting in issued patents to which we would not have rights our existing license.
 For products covered by this license and their companion diagnostics, we will owe low single-digit royalties on net sales.
-In addition, we may be subject to milestone payments of \$0.1 million for each of the first three approved new drug applications or biologics license applications in the United States, and \$0.2 million for each of the first three approved new drug applications or biologics license applications in the United States, and \$0.2 million for each of the first three approved indications in Europe.
+In addition, we may be subject to milestone payments of \$0.1 million upon the first filing of an investigational new drug application, a total of \$0.5 million for Phase II and Phase III clinical trials, \$0.5 million to \$1.0 million for each of the first three approved new drug applications or biologics license applications in the United States, and \$0.2 million for each of the first three approved indications in Europe.
 Caribou has the right to terminate its agreement with UC/Vienna at any time or the agreement may be terminated due to an uncured material breach.
 We cannot guarantee that Caribou will maintain the UC/Vienna license for its full term.
 Should the license between Caribou and UC/Vienna be terminated for any reason, any compliant Caribou sublicenses as of the termination date will remain in effect and will be assigned to UC/Vienna in place of Caribou.
-Specifically, if we are in compliance with our obligations
+Specifically, if we are in compliance with our obligations under our sublicense and Caribou and UC/Vienna terminate their agreement, we would become UC/Vienna's direct licensee instead of Caribou.